elminhoemmanuel/payhippo-test/README.md

 - I intend to migrate all the inline tailwindcss classes written in each component to seperate css modules for each component using the tailwind @apply directive to ensure proper seperation of concerns.
 - I intend to use a lightweight css dynamic classes library such as classnames or clsx for dynamic application of classes in the various components as opposed to using string literals as I did on this project currently.
 - I intend to write even more unit tests to cover for several other edge cases.
 I have written unit tests currently mainly to show my abiloity to write unit tests but not as much as i would want to due to time constraint, i would love to add more unit tests as well as e2e and integration tests using cypress.
+- I intend to better improve the design and feel of the application overall by adding smooth transitions and animations etc.

 ## How To Use